Code of Conduct

 3. Forced or Coerced Labor

-No forced, bonded, indentured, or involuntary prison labor is permitted under any circumstances.
+No forced, bonded, indentured, trafficked, or involuntary prison labor is permitted under any circumstances.
 All employment must be freely chosen, without threat or penalty for refusal.

 4. Employment Terms & Conditions

-5. Freedom of Association & Collective Bargaining
+7. Freedom of Association & Collective Bargaining

-6. Harassment, Abuse & Dignity
+8. Harassment, Abuse & Dignity

 Every person shall be treated with dignity and respect.
 Physical, sexual, verbal, psychological, or any other form of harassment or abuse is strictly prohibited.
 No harsh or inhumane treatment, including unfair punishment, is allowed.

-7. Health, Safety & Environment
+9. Health, Safety & Environment

 Work environments must be safe and healthy, designed to prevent accidents or injuries related to work.
-Suppliers must manage environmental impacts responsibly, including waste, pollution, and resource usage.
+Suppliers must provide appropriate safety training, safe equipment, and emergency preparedness.

-8. Working Hours & Rest
+10. Working Hours & Rest

 Working hours must comply with local laws.
 The regular workweek should not exceed 48 hours.
 Workers must receive at least 24 consecutive hours of rest every seven days.